esl/MongooseIM/doc/modules/mod_jingle_sip.md

 Currently to test the functionality we use a SIP Proxy mock written in Erlang.
 The following scenarios are covered by our tests in `big_tests/tests/jingle_SUITE.erl`

+All the sequence diagrams where generated with [textart.io/sequence](https://textart.io/sequence).
+The source code is embedded in the markdown file below every diagram inside a comment `<!--- --->`

 #### 1. Establishing a session with other XMPP user

 With the `mod_jingle_sip` enabled all Jingle IQ set stanzas listed above are intercepted,